 Step 3: Prove your product is a solution

-Reps should not imply that the product will immediately fix their prospect’s problems.
-However, hypothetical implication questions will help your prospect come to the conclusion on their own that your product and its features are the solution to their problem.
+Reps should not imply that the product will immediately fix their prospect’s problems, this is unrealistic and could take away from the trust your salesperson has built with the lead.
+However, hypothetical 'implication' questions will help your prospect come to the conclusion on their own that your product and its features are the solution to their problem.

 Here are some examples of implication questions that pretty much any B2B sales rep could use: